Black Issues in PhilosophyOn Revolutionary History and the Freedom Project: A Review Essay of Julius...

 Derefe Kimarley Chevannes

-Derefe Kimarley Chevannes is an Assistant Professor in the Department of Political Science at the University of Memphis.
-He is a political theorist who writes at the intersection of Africana Studies, Caribbean Studies, and Deaf Studies.
-His current research focuses on questions of freedom, unfreedom, and modernism and their constitutive relationship to political speech as a form of black liberation.
+Derefe Kimarley Chevannes is an Assistant Professor in the Department of Political Science at the University of Memphis, who specializes in Africana Political Theory.
+Chevannes’ research interests center on issues of black liberation and black radical thought in the modern world.
+He writes at the intersection of Political Theory, Africana Studies, Caribbean Studies, and Disability Studies.

 2 COMMENTS